 “Think twice about whether you’re going to be able to handle the next pay period if there’s a hole in your paycheck,” Saunders says.
 “Wean yourself off of it.
 Take out less if you need to the next time.”

 It’s best to refrain from using the services often and to reserve them for emergency situations only.
-Better yet, try to grow an emergency fund in a high-yield savings account that you can tap into, if needed, without paying fees or getting caught up in a debt cycle.
-Don’t have emergency savings?
-There are ways to change that.
+Better yet, try to grow an emergency fund.
+Start by putting away a portion of your income in a high-yield savings account that you can tap into, if needed, without paying fees or getting caught up in a debt cycle.

 Another option is to open an account at a bank that offers early direct deposit.
 With this feature, banks and credit unions can usually provide full paychecks up to two days early.
 Prepaid debit card providers offer early direct deposit, too.
 Some — like Green Dot and Walmart’s MoneyCard — note that government benefits may be accessible up to four days early.